Diabetic RetinopathySkip to the navigation

 - People with type 1 diabetes who are age 10 and older should have a dilated eye exam within 5 years after diabetes is diagnosed and then every year.

 - People with type 2 diabetes should have an exam as soon as diabetes is diagnosed and then every year.

-- If your eye exam results are normal, your doctor may consider follow-up exams every 2 to 3 years.
+- If your eye exam results are normal, your doctor may consider follow-up exams less often.
+For example, you may have an exam every 2 years.
 But if you are diagnosed with retinopathy, you may need frequent eye exams.